-Error establishing database connection is one of the common errors that WordPress users at least seen it few times.
-If your website encounter this error than your WordPress website is unable to connect to your database.
+Are you seeing error establishing a database connection in WordPress?
+Error establishing a database connection is one of the common errors that WordPress users experience few times.
+The error simply means that the WordPress website is unable to connect to the database.

 WordPress execute with PHP programming language and SQL database to run your blog smoothly.
-This error can cause by many reasons and in this tutorial we have put all the ways to fix and bring your website back to the operation.
+This error can cause by many reasons and in this tutorial we have shown you the ways to fix the blog easily.

-Corrupted database: WordPress database can be corrupted byinstalling faulty plugins in your site.
+WordPress database can be corrupted by installing faulty plugins in your site.
 If you have update or install poorly coded plugins or themes that corrupts the database you need to revert it back to default or remove entirely from your website.

 Step-1: Check Corrupted Database

 If you see this error after recent update or installation of the plugins or themes, than you have to deactivate all the plugins and the themes to ensure the faulty plugin or themes from you website.

 You need FTP client such as FileZilla to access the files and folder in your web server.
 Once you connect FileZilla to your web server, Double click on public_html then wp-content where you will see plugins folder.
 You simply need to rename the plugins folder name to any name.
 For more details guide you can check how to deactivate WordPress plugins.

 Reload your website back again to see this error, If error still exist deactivate the themes as same process above.
 Double Click on public_html then wp-content.
 Inside wp-content you will themes folder double click themes folder to see installed themes.
 Right click on the current themes and rename it.